 The throttle control regulates the engine speed as measured in rpm (revolutions per minute).
 Place the throttle control in the FAST position for best performance.
-Always operate at full throttle when mowing.
+Always operate in the full throttle position when mowing.

-The machine can spin very rapidly, causing you to lose control of the machine, resulting in personal injury and/or damage to machine.
+Machine can spin very rapidly.
+Operator may lose control of machine and cause personal injury or damage to machine.